CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 - When you enable open telemetry for histogram data, your {{<link url="ASIC-Monitoring#histogram-collection" text="histogram collection configuration">}} defines the data that the switch exports.
 {{%/notice%}}

-You can enable additional interface statistic collection per interface for specific ingress buffer traffic classes (TC) and/or egress buffer priority groups (PG).
-When you enable these settings, the `interface_pg` and `interface_tc` [counters](#interface-statistics) are exported for the defined priority groups and traffic classes:
+You can enable additional interface statistic collection per interface for specific ingress buffer traffic classes (0 through 7) and egress buffer priority groups (0 through 15).
+When you enable these settings, the switch exports `interface_pg` and `interface_tc` [counters](#interface-statistics) for the defined priority groups and traffic classes:

 ```
-cumulus@switch:~$ nv set system telemetry interface-stats ingress-buffer priority-group <pg-id>
+cumulus@switch:~$ nv set system telemetry interface-stats ingress-buffer priority-group 4
-cumulus@switch:~$ nv set system telemetry interface-stats egress-buffer traffic-class <tc-id>
+cumulus@switch:~$ nv set system telemetry interface-stats egress-buffer traffic-class 12
 cumulus@switch:~$ nv config apply
 ```

-You can adjust the interface statistics sample interval.
-The default is one second:
+You can adjust the interface statistics sample interval (in seconds).
+You can specify a value between 1 and 86400.
+The default value 1.

 ```
-cumulus@switch:~$ nv set system telemetry interface-stats sample-interval <seconds>
+cumulus@switch:~$ nv set system telemetry interface-stats sample-interval 100
 cumulus@switch:~$ nv config apply
 ```